swapnilk30/java-developer-notes/01_ArrayProgram.md

 - How to rotate an array in Java
 - How to rotate an array by x places in Java
 - How to reverse the array elements in Java
+- Java Program to remove duplicate element from an Array

 - Merge Sorted Array
 https://www.youtube.com/watch?v=xF3TU-QlhJQ&t=427s
 - Subarray Sum Equals K using hashmap